On this page you will find answers to commons questions, such as - how to join, CPD requirements, membership certificates, and more.

 Receipts are available through the Members’ login area of our website.
 Look for the ‘My transactions’ menu on the left-hand side of the page.
 Receipts are generated up to four working days after a payment is collected.

 Our membership year starts on 1 October.
-You will receive your renewal notice towards the end of August each year.
+You will receive your renewal notice towards the end of July each year.
 This will tell you how to renew.
-If you have a Direct Debit in place, the payment will be collected on the first working day in October.

 To check your membership grade, log in to the members’ area of the website.
 Your membership type is listed at the bottom of your ‘My profile’ page.